 How long have Christadelphians been around?Historians (see Alan Eyre’s book The Protesters) have traced small groups of believers, who have shared these Bible beliefs, down through the centuries - especially since the reformation.
 The scientist Sir Isaac Newton, the philosopher John Locke, and the translator of one of the first English versions of the Bible, William Tyndale, all believed very similar doctrines to the Christadelphians.
 In fact, as we share the faith of such Bible worthies as Abraham, it can be argued that Christadelphians have been around for thousands of years, though obviously not under the same name.

-What does "Christadelphian" mean?The name "Christadelphian" means brothers and sisters in Christ.
+What does the name Christadelphian mean?The name "Christadelphian" means brothers and sisters in Christ.
 We share the beliefs of Jesus and the apostles, as our beliefs are based solely on what the Bible teaches.

-What do you believe?For an answer to this question go to our Beliefs page.
+What do Christadelphians believe?For an answer to this question go to our Beliefs page.

 How many Christadelphians are there worldwide?That’s very difficult to say, especially as there could be many people who share our faith who we don’t know about (there was a recent case when a Christadelphian travelling in Nepal met many groups who shared our beliefs, and who were previously unknown to Christadelphians).
 On saying this, there are roughly 20,000 Christadelphians in Britain and many thousands more world-wide: in Albania, Antigua, Argentina, Australia, Austria, Bahamas, Bangladesh, Barbados, Bosnia, Brazil, Brunei, Bulgaria, Burundi, Cambodia, Cameroon, Canada, Canary Islands, Cayman Islands, Chad, China, Colombia, Congo, Costa Rica, Croatia, Czech Republic, Denmark, Dominican Republic, Ecuador, Eire, El Salvador, Estonia, Ethiopia, Fiji, France, Gambia, Germany, Ghana, Greece, Grenada, Guatemala, Guinea, Guyana, Haiti, Holland, Hungary, India, Indonesia, Israel, Italy, Ivory Coast, Jamaica, Japan, Jordan, Kenya, Korea, Laos, Latvia, Lebanon,Liberia, Lithuania, Luxembourg,Malaysia, Malta, Mauritius, Mexico, Micronesia, Moldova, Mongolia,Mozambique, Myanmar, Nepal, New Zealand, Nigeria, Norway, Oman, Pacific Islands, Pakistan, Panama, Papua New Guinea, Philippines, Poland, Portugal, Puerto Rico, Qatar, Romania, Russia, Rwanda, Serbia and Montenegro, Sierra Leone, Singapore, Slovenia, South Africa, Spain, Sri Lanka, St. Kitts, St. Lucia, St. Maarten, Switzerland, Taiwan, Tanzania, Thailand, East Timor, Togo, Turkey, Turks & Calicos Islands, Uganda, Ukraine, USA,, Vietnam, Zaire, Zambia, Zimbabwe and many other countries.
 Records of numbers are not really kept, as Christadelphians don’t want to impress people with statistics, we merely want to generate enthusiasm for reading the Bible and help those searching for Truth.
 As Jesus said, ".. small is the gate and narrow the road that leads to life, and only a few find it" (Matthew 7 v 14).

-What sort of activities do you run locally?See our What's On page Please feel free to Contact Us with any other questions or comments.
+What sort of activities do Christadelphians run locally?See our What's On page and please feel free to Contact Us with any other questions or comments.

-Further information:To find out more about our beliefs, you could visit the Christadelphian Office website and download some free literature to read.
+Further information and links:To find out more about our beliefs, you could visit the Christadelphian Office website and download some free literature to read.

 Follow this link to find answers to some of Life's Biggest Questions